dboyliao/MLDM_RBasic/index.md

 ## Merging: cbind

-`Syntax: rbind(A, B) where A and B are two data frames or matrices`
+`Syntax: cbind(A, B) where A and B are two data frames or matrices`

 Our beloved iris data set.